IImbryk/therapist/README.md

 ## Structure

 scripts:
-* `train.py` -  data preparing for training and segmentation's models training.
-The result writes in \models.
+* `train.py` -  train segmentation model.
+The resulted model writes in folder \models.

-Set max_epochs in code for count epoch optimization
-* `eval.py` - model testing.
+* `eval.py` - model evaluation.
 The result writes in \output and metrics_result.txt
-(Set custom_model and read_hyperparameters if you want to use custom's models and new hyperparameters)
+(Set trained_model and read_hyperparameters if you want to use trained model and new hyperparameters)

-* `infer.py` - model using.
-The result writes in \output (Set custom_model and read_hyperparameters if you want to use custom's models and new hyperparameters)
+* `infer.py` - processing data.
+The result writes in folder \output.
+(Set trained_model and read_hyperparameters if you want to use trained model and new hyperparameters)

 * `tune_hyperparameters.py` - the pipeline hyper-parameters optimizing -- segmentation.threshold and clustering.threshold
-(Set iter_count for count epoch optimization)

 directoires:
 * `hyperparameters` - hyperparameters (result of `tune_hyperparameters.py`, using in `infer.py`)
-* `models` -  customn models (result of `train.py`)
+* `models` -  trained model (result of `train.py`)
 * `data_train` - .wav and .csv for models training
 * `data_test` - .wav and .csv for models testing
 * `output` - results

 ## Installation